lilbee

 • Reads more than markdown.
 PDFs, Office files, ebooks, CSV / TSV / JSON / YAML, 150+ programming languages, plus OCR for scans and photographed pages.

 • Runs on your computer.
-Server, models, index, and vault all stay local; cloud models are opt-in per role, with a persistent indicator when one is active.
+Server, models, index, and vault all stay local.
+Cloud models are opt-in per role, with a persistent indicator when one is active.

 Why a local search engine for Obsidian

-A vault is already a curated set of documents: notes you've taken, PDFs you've collected, scans you've filed away.
+A vault is already a curated set of documents.
+Notes you've taken, PDFs you've collected, scans you've filed away.
 That's exactly what a local search engine wants.
-This plugin points lilbee at your vault so a local model can reason over your library with retrieval-augmented generation (RAG) and answer with citations you click straight back to the source.

 An Encarta 99 you build for yourself, from your own vault, shaped to your needs.